Jump to Main Content

 Award Notification

-Abstract Achievement Award and Outstanding Abstract Achievement Award applicants will be notified by late October as to whether or not they have been selected for an award.
+Abstract Achievement Award and Outstanding Abstract Achievement Award applicants will be notified by late October if they have been selected for an award.
 A list of winners will also be posted online at that time.

 Individuals who have not received notification by November 1 may contact [email protected] for information regarding their award status.